SauceCat/PDPbox/docs/source/tools.rst

 -  :code:`MANIFEST.in`: Setuptools offers three ways to specify data files to be included in your packages.
 For the simplest use, you can simply use the :code:`include_package_data` keyword.
 This tells setuptools to install any data files it finds in your packages.
    The data files must be specified via the :code:`MANIFEST.in` file or automatically added by a Revision Control System plugin.

+-  :code:`requirements.txt`: Specifies the set of dependencies needed for the Python project.
+   It can be created manually, but it is recommended to use `pipreqs <https://github.com/bndr/pipreqs>`_ to generate it automatically.

 Documentation